Five Keys to Beating Trauma

-Key 4: Body-Mind-Spirit-Social
+Key 4: Body-Mind-Spirit-Social.

 Trauma does not just affect an individual’s memories.
 It impacts their whole being.
 Of course, the severity of the trauma, how many times it occurred, whether they have a support network, and whether they received high-quality treatment will all combine to determine how pervasively a traumatic event affects a person over time.
 Because trauma can affect the whole person, the subsequent treatment and recovery needs to address all of these areas.
 For example, trauma often causes individuals to be hyper-vigilant and their bodies stay on high alert.
 This can lead to jumpiness, irritability, and difficulty sleeping.
 Learning skills to quiet one’s body is as important as learning how to quiet one’s mind.
-Trauma can leave people with beliefs such as no one can be trusted; survivor’s guilt (Why did my friend die in that accident and I survived?); or one does not deserve to ever be happy again.
+Trauma can leave people with beliefs such as no one can be trusted; survivor’s guilt (Why did my friend die in that accident, and I survived?); or one does not deserve ever to be happy again.
 Learning to recognize one’s unhealthy self-talk and corresponding cognitive distortions is important in the healing journey.
 Experiencing a grieving process is often required for healing from trauma as well.
 Having supportive family, friends, and church community can be an incredible help in the recovery process.

 Resource: Read the book The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma by Bessel van der Kolk to develop a solid understanding of how trauma impacts the whole person and to understand how it can be effectively treated.

-Key 5: Millstones to Stepping Stones
+Key 5: Millstones to Stepping Stones.

 Trauma can crush an individual’s spirit and harm their relationship with God.
 Very difficult questions about suffering, trusting God, and the nagging questions about “why?” often plague individuals.
 Our adversary Satan moves quickly and persistently to create additional pain, isolation, and doubts to the already wounded person’s life.
 He wants the trauma and its tentacles to be as millstones around a victim’s neck that drown them and continually harm their lives.
 Satan opposes efforts to heal and especially targets any way God’s grace could redeem the painful circumstances.
 While we must be careful to not simplistically gloss over the impact of trauma, we must seek to encourage others that God is able to bring healing, transformation, and growth out of a traumatic experience.
 This does not mean the actual traumatic event was good or it was not painful.
 Rather, it means that, by God’s grace, what Satan means for evil, God can redeem and transform for good.
 This often takes time and willingness to wrestle through difficult questions and doubts.
 Having people to walk alongside the trauma survivor to listen, pray, and dialogue is extremely helpful.